Megadimension Neptunia VII: Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 With the nations now at peace, Neptune journeys with IF and Compa to reunite the CPUs.
 After recruiting Nepgear, Vert, Noire, Uni, Blanc, Ram and Rom, the party return to Planeptune to plan their next move against AffimaX.
-The party learn the location of AffimaX's base of operations; an aerial fortress, which they successfully infiltrate.
+The party infiltrate AffimaX's base of operations; an aerial fortress.
 AffimaX, however, is disbanded, as Affimojas refuses to hand the Dreamcast over to Arfoire, resulting in her leaving with older Neptune.
 Affimojas also dismisses Steamax having learned of his feelings for Uni, though Steamax stays behind to defend his oldest friend from the CPUs, but is inevitably defeated.
 Affimojas is able to fend off the CPUs but is then defeated by them when they transform into their 'Next Form'; a new power given to them by Gold Third.